 For MDS, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 Your health care team may include a variety of other health care professionals, such as physician assistants, nurses, social workers, pharmacists, counselors, dietitians, and others.

-The goal of treatment is to bring about a remission and to bring blood counts back to normal.
+The goal of treatment is to bring about a remission and to bring blood counts back to healthy levels.
 Treatment options and recommendations depend on several factors, including the subtype and IPSS-R score of MDS, the risk of developing AML, possible side effects, and the patient’s preferences, age, and overall health.
-As explained in the Subtypes and Classification section, a patient’s IPSS-R score and MDS subtype help doctors determine when treatment should be begin, but it is important to note that the treatments may not be equally effective for every patient.
+As explained in the Subtypes and Classification section, a patient’s IPSS-R score and MDS subtype help doctors determine when treatment should begin.
+It is important to note that the treatments may not be equally effective for every patient.

-Chemotherapy is the use of medication to destroy unhealthy cells.
+Systemic therapy is the use of medication to destroy unhealthy cells.
 This type of medication is given through the bloodstream to reach those cells throughout the body.
-Systemic therapies are generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication, or by a hematologist, a doctor who specializes in treating blood disorders.
+Systemic therapies are generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication, or a hematologist, a doctor who specializes in treating blood disorders.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
-A patient may receive one drug at a time or combinations of different drugs at the same time.
+A patient may receive 1 drug at a time or a combination of different drugs given at the same time.

 Common drugs for MDS include: